 - Baseball and Softball Strength & Conditioning Coordinator

-- Fourth Season at Florida
+- Fifth Season at Florida

-Paul Chandler is in his fourth season as the Strength and Conditioning Coordinator for the baseball program and in his second season working with the Gator softball program at the University of Florida.
+Paul Chandler is in his fifth season as the Strength and Conditioning Coordinator for the baseball program and in his third season working with the Gator softball program at the University of Florida.
 His responsibilities include designing and implementing year-round strength, speed and conditioning workouts for the Gators in the Griffin/Oakley Strength and Conditioning Center.
 Chandler guides each student-athlete through an individual training program designed to enhance strength as well as explosive power, speed, agility, endurance, coordination, balance, flexibility and mental toughness.